US Prescription Drug Monitoring Program (PDMP)

 Figure 2: Abstract Model and Actors

-To support regulatory requirements in various states, PDMP response supports both the PDMP history as discrete data and a URL pointing to the PDMP history rendered (fully-formatted) to regulatory requirements.
+To support varying regulatory requirements, PDMP response supports both the PDMP history as discrete data and a URL pointing to the PDMP history rendered (fully-formatted) to regulatory requirements.

 This guide provides both RESTful operation and messaging submission methods to match implementers' particular environments as described here.